DILPREET1910/minimum-cost-of-ticket/README.md

 ## Customisation

-In this Flutter project, all code related to the UI and Firebase backend is organised under the `lib/` directory.
+In this Flutter project, all code related to the UI and backend is organised under the `lib/` directory.
 Each file within this directory is meticulously commented and named according to its specific use case.
 This structured approach ensures that understanding the functionality of each part of the codebase is straightforward.